 Institution: Stanford University, University of Washington

-Research Area: Human-AI Interaction, Explainable AI (XAI), Decision-Making
+Research Area: Human-AI Interaction, Explainable AI (XAI), Decision Making

-Discipline: Human-Computer Interaction (HCI), Artificial Intelligence
+Discipline: Human-Computer Interaction, Artificial Intelligence

 DOI: https://doi.org/10.1145/3579605